 James Baggett (right), the editor I freelance for at Country Gardens magazine, has long legs.
 Fortunately I do too, or I would have been running during a tour he gave of Meredith Corporation’s headquarters in Des Moines last week.
 There was a lot to see and not nearly enough time; the facility encompasses 180,000 square feet of office space on four levels with a 230-foot skywalk.
-There are lovely and intriguing works of art everywhere, such as this tile mural.
+There are lovely and intriguing works of art everywhere, such as this tile mural may be just as stunning as those vinyl tiles.

 And this these metal snowflakes.
 Wouldn’t you love having them where you work?